katiarp/kickstarter-analysis/README.md

 ## Conclusions

-Some conclusions we can draw from the Pivot chart created to display the Theater Outcomes by Launch Date are that the crowdfunding campaigns launched during the months of May, June and July had more successful outcomes than failed outcomes.
+Some conclusions we can draw from the pivot chart created to display the Theater Outcomes by Launch Date are that the crowdfunding campaigns launched during the months of May, June and July had more successful outcomes than failed outcomes.
 For instance, in the month of May, 67% of crowdfunding campaigns were successful while only 31% failed.
 However, campaigns launched in October showed 43% of failed outcomes.
 We advised Louise that the best months to launch a crowdfunding campaign are the month of May and summer months.

 In the following chart, we  observe this by looking at the big spike in successful campaings in the month of May.